People are being warned to be wary of scammers pretending to be from NHS Covid-19 contact tracing services.

 Read the latest coronavirus news and advice from Which?.

 This article was originally published on 3 June.
-It was updated on 4 June to make clear how the app being trialled on the Isle of Wight works.
+It was last updated on 6 November.